 2. Atrophic Scars

-Atrophic or depressed scars result from skin inflammation caused by conditions like chickenpox and acne.
+Atrophic or depressed scars result from skin inflammation caused by conditions like chickenpox, injury, boils, and abscesses.
 They appear as small, rounded pits or indentations.
 They can become prominent with age.

 3. Flat Scars (Cicatrix)

 Such scars may initially appear pinkish and slightly raised.
 They eventually level out as they heal.
 Flat scars often become pale or darker than the surrounding skin and are caused by injuries.